farsightsec/axa/README.md

  * `libnmsg-dev (>= 0.8.0)`
  * `nmsg-msg-module-sie-dev (>= 0.16)`

-The binary packages of axa and its dependencies are available from [a Debian package repository maintained by Farsight Security](https://archive.farsightsecurity.com/SIE_Software_Installation_Debian/).
-These packages should be used in preference to building from source on Debian-based systems.
+The binary packages of AXA and its dependencies are available from [a Debian package repository maintained by Farsight Security](https://archive.farsightsecurity.com/SIE_Software_Installation_Debian/).
+These packages should be used instead of building from source on Debian-based systems.

 ## Tool examples
 ---------------